Automated line for sorting and testing PCB assemblies

 3. Transporting the pallet to the SPEA testing device

-When the pallet is full, the system transfers it via a lifting module to the SPEA tester, where automatic measurements and diagnostics are performed on each individual assembly on the pallet.
+When the pallet is full, the pallet line transports it through the SPEA testing device, where automatic measurements and diagnostics of each individual circuit on the pallet are performed.
+The measurement information for each piece is forwarded to the database.

 4. Transferring the tested pallet to RC2

-The verified pallet is transported to RC2.
-If the receiving position is free, the pallet is lifted, aligned, and prepared for pick-up.
+The tested pallet is transported to RC2.
+If the receiving position is free, the pallet is lifted, aligned, and prepared for circuit removal.

 5. Sorting assemblies based on test results